RedisJSON/RedisJSON/docs/docs/path.md

 This means that the overall time complexity of searching a path is _O(N*M)_, where N is the depth and M is the number of parent object keys.

-<sup>&#8224;</sup> while this is acceptable for objects where N is small, access can be optimized for larger objects.
-This optimization is planned for a future version.
+<sup>&#8224;</sup> While this is acceptable for objects where N is small, access can be optimized for larger objects.